maoratar1/SLAM/README.md

 between the current key frame to the next one, where the track's length computed by The difference between the last frame in the track and the current key frame.
-We quoted the word "median" because actually we take the track's length that is greater than **82%** of the other tracks. ~~Maybe change it condier knn~~
+We quoted the word "median" because actually we take the track's length that is greater than **82%** of the other tracks.

 ###### Implementation
-Calling the following row will create a `BundleAdjustment` object that contains a list of `BundleWindow` objects by the key frames choosing criteria mentioned above
+Calling the following row will create a `BundleAdjustment` object that contains a list of `BundleWindow` objects by the key frames choosing criteria mentioned above:
 ```python
 import BundleAdjustmentDirectory.BundleAdjustment as BundleAdjustment
 bundle_adjustment = BundleAdjustment.BundleAdjustment()
 ```

-#### Solving Bundles Windows and multiprocessing
+### Solving Bundles Windows and multiprocessing
-Solving each bundle locally means that all cameras and landmarks in it are related to the first camera (by our choice) so at the end of solving all bundles we get a list of cameras that each of them is related to the previous one.
-In addition, all landmarks in each bundle are also related to the first key frame in it, so when to represent this system of cameras and landmarks we need to transform each bundle elements to the global system.
+Solving each bundle locally means that all cameras and landmarks in it are related to the, by our choise, first camera.
+So at the end of solving all bundles we get a list of cameras that each of them is related to the previous one.
+In addition, all landmarks in each bundle are also related to the first key frame in it, so to represent this system of cameras and landmarks in one coordinates system we need to transform each bundle elements to the global system.

 So each bundle is solved separately so this process of solving all bundles can be done by using multiprocessing.
 In our code we used 5 process.